DeepakSingh98/normout-continual-learning/README.md

  * 3.3 Run ```bash replicate_appendix_c5.sh```  for the experiment in appendix C5 (Stabilizing other methods).

 For faster replication, here we have only 3 runs per method per experiment, but we used 5 runs for the reported results.

+# My Changes

+## Edits
+Added in NormOut layers into the models; unclear how well these will work in ResNets.

+## Instructions for Running
+Request a node with `srun -n 6 --mem 40G --pty -t 10:00:00 -p gpu --gres=gpu:teslaV100:1 bash`, activate your relevant environment (Xander: `source activate sdm_env`, Deepak: `conda activate env_pytorch`), then call `module load gcc/9.2.0`.